uperl/AnyEvent-Open3-Simple/README.md

 on Microsoft Windows so I make [EV](https://metacpan.org/pod/EV) a prereq on that platform (which does work).

-Writing to a subprocesses stdin via [AnyEvent::Open3::Simple::Process](https://metacpan.org/pod/AnyEvent::Open3::Simple::Process)'s
+Writing to a subprocesses stdin with [AnyEvent::Open3::Simple::Process#print](https://metacpan.org/pod/AnyEvent::Open3::Simple::Process#print) or [AnyEvent::Open3::Simple::Process#say](https://metacpan.org/pod/AnyEvent::Open3::Simple::Process#say) is unsupported on Microsoft
-`print` method is unsupported on Microsoft Windows (it does work under Cygwin though).
+Windows (it does work under Cygwin though).

 There are some traps for the unwary relating to buffers and deadlocks, [IPC::Open3](https://metacpan.org/pod/IPC::Open3) is recommended reading.